 Something I’ve been learning the past few months is that the life of faith isn’t about following a manual or reading a map.
-It’s about obeying His voice.
+It’s about obeying God’s voice.

-When He tells me to take my writing and music-making seriously and pursue them diligently as my main work, it seems risky––devoting myself to those pursuits could take time away from looking for students (i.e. the actual income-creating opportunities)?
-When He breaks my heart for the orphans of Korea and tells me to love on them.. again, no money in sight.
+When God tells me to learn to rest, it doesn’t make sense from a practical point of view.
+When God tells me to take my writing and music-making seriously and pursue them diligently as my main work, it seems risky.
+Devoting myself to those pursuits could take time away from looking for students (i.e. the actual income-creating opportunities).
+When God breaks my heart for the orphans of Korea and tells me to love on them. . . again, no money in sight.

-The thing is, I am actually okay financially right now (thanks to my miserly ways in the past), so I don’t have anything to worry about for today.
-Only for tomorrow.
-And He keeps reminding me that tomorrow belongs to Him.
+The thing is, I am actually okay financially right now (thanks to my savings), so I don’t have to worry about today.
+Only tomorrow.
+And God keeps reminding me that tomorrow belongs to Him.

-Instead, I found myself asking that God would provide for me financially, whatever that might look like, and that He would bless my very first student, who I will be meeting next week––a middle school boy living at a Children’s Home on the outskirts of Seoul.
+Instead, I found myself asking that God would provide for me financially, whatever that might look like, and that God would bless my very first student, who I will be meeting next week: a middle school boy living at a Children’s Home (i.e. orphanage) on the outskirts of Seoul.

 “What good is it to gain the whole world and yet lose or forfeit your very self?”